Skip to content

 1. The Manitou Incline

 The Incline is legendary among Colorado hikers.
-This former railway bed climbs nearly 2,000 feet in just one mile, with some sections approaching a 68% grade.
+This former railway bed climbs about 2,000 feet in less than a mile across 2,744 wooden steps, with some sections approaching a 68% grade.
 It's brutal, it's beautiful, and it's a bucket-list hike for fitness enthusiasts.

 Pro Tips: